-1. Master Tobacco Settlement Agreement - (1998) $206 billion over 25 years
+1. Tobacco Master Settlement Agreement -- (1998) $206 billion over 25 years

-Each individual state, represented by that state’s Attorney General, filed suit against each of the top 6 tobacco companies in state court.
+Each individual state, represented by that state’s Attorney General, filed suit against each of the top six tobacco companies in state court.
 To settle the individual suits, tobacco companies Brown & Williamson Tobacco Corporation, Lorillard Tobacco Company, Philip Morris Incorporated, R.J.
 Reynolds Tobacco Company, Commonwealth Tobacco, and Liggett & Myers entered into a joint settlement.

 Over the years, the tobacco companies had faced individual class action lawsuits.
 For instance, 'Big Tobacco' was slammed with a $10.2B verdict in the Illinois class action case of Price v.
 Philip Morris Inc. The Master Settlement Agreement released the tobacco companies from further litigation in state courts.

-2. Dukes v.
-Wal-Mart Stores - (Filed 2000) N.D.C.A. seeking $11 billion.
+2. Wal-Mart Stores v.
+Dukes -- (Filed 2000) N.D.C.A. seeking $11 billion.

-3. Enron, Inc. - (2006, Texas) $7.2 billion
+3. Enron, Inc. -- (2008, Texas) $7.2 billion

-4. World Com, Inc. - (2004-2005, New York) $6.2 billion
+4. WorldCom, Inc. -- (2004-2005, New York) $6.2 billion

 5. Exxon Mobil Corp. -- (1994 - 2001, Alaska) $5 billion punitive damages award (reduced in 2001 to $500+ million)

-6. Breast Implant Litigation - (1994) $3.4 billion
+6. Breast Implant Litigation -- (1994) $3.4 billion

 After years of litigation claiming women suffered autoimmune disease from their silicone breast implants, the major breast implant manufacturers (Corning, Baxter, Bristol-Meyers Squibb/MEC, 3M) settled the class action litigation for $3.4 billion.
 At the time, it was the largest class action lawsuit in history.

-7. Tyco International Ltd.. - (2005-2007, New Jersey) $3.2 billion
+7. Tyco International Ltd. -- (2005-2007, New Jersey) $3.2 billion

-A series of class action lawsuits were filed against Tyco International Ltd., former officers and directors of Tyco, and PricewaterhouseCoopers, alleging that these individuals and entities made false and misleading public statements and omitted material information about Tyco's finances in violation of Sections 10(b), 14, 20A and 20(a) of the Securities Exchange Act of 1934.
+A series of class action lawsuits were filed against Tyco International Ltd., former officers and directors of Tyco, and PricewaterhouseCoopers.
+The lawsuits alleged that these individuals and entities made false and misleading public statements, and that they omitted material information about Tyco's finances in violation of the Securities Exchange Act of 1934.

-8. Cendant Corp. - (2000, New Jersey) $3.1 billion
+8. Cendant Corp. -- (2000, New Jersey) $3.1 billion

-9. AOL Time Warner - (2005, New York) $2.5 billion
+9. AOL Time Warner -- (2005, New York) $2.5 billion

-10. Nortel Networks - (2006, New York) $2.4 billion
+10. Nortel Networks -- (2006, New York) $2.4 billion

 Two separate class actions covered investors who held Nortel stock from October 24, 2000 through February 15, 2001, and from April 24, 2003 through April 27, 2004.
 The lawsuits were filed under federal securities laws for fraud.
 Nortel was a leading supplier of fiber optic equipment to emerging internet companies.
 After the internet bust caused the company’s sales to vanish, the company started creating false accounting entries showing steady equipment sales.
 When the fraud was uncovered, Nortel’s stock eventually fell to $0.47 from a high of $124.00.

-Royal Ahold - (2005) $1+ billion
+Royal Ahold -- (2005) $1+ billion